oncody/civ-board-game-2010/README.md

 Not necessarily have we all agreed on these
 - [ ] If two friendly army units start on different squares but move into the same square, then they can move together as a group long as both units possess more movement points
 - [ ] Don’t play with relic squares
 - [ ] Maybe not play with as many water tiles
+- [ ] Change military tradition social policy to read: Once per turn, when you build a unit, you may pay 2/3/4 more production to build an army figure

 Should we play with all hut/village tiles:
-- [ ] City-states
+- [ ] City-states - seems strong but not OP
-- [ ] Wealth (gain a coin)
+- [ ] Wealth (gain a coin) - Maybe the coin stays on the map and isnt a coin token so people can contest it
-- [ ] Friendly barbarian (gain a military unit card)
+- [ ] Friendly barbarian (gain a military unit card) - seems OP
-- [ ] Friendly workers: produce 4 extra
+- [ ] Friendly workers: +4 extra production - seems OP
-- [ ] Native art: gain 3-6 extra culture
+- [ ] Native art: gain 3-6 extra culture - seems OP
-- [ ] Teacher: learn a tech 1 for free
+- [ ] Teacher: learn a tech 1 for free - seems OP
-- [ ] Change military tradition social policy to read: Once per turn, when you build a unit, you may pay 2 more to build an army figure.

 ### Victory Conditions
 * Military Victory - Defeat an enemy capital in battle